maxpou/maxpou.fr/content/posts/2019-10-14-git-under-the-hood/index.md

 ![git data model with 2 commits](./git-data-model-2.png)

 👀 Something interesting here: Git doesn't store diff between files!
+Thanks to the **packfiles** (in `.git/objects/pack`), Git keeps a reasonable place on the disk.

 ## Step 3: Playing with time and f*** up everything 🤦‍♂️